Twitter warns user growth to slow, beats sales and profit targets | Business

 Twitter warns user growth to slow, beats sales and profit targets

-The social media company, which beat quarterly sales and profit estimates, said expenses would rise 25% or more in 2021 but projected that total revenue would grow faster than costs.
-In the fourth quarter, Twitter said it had 192 million average monetizable daily active users (mDAU) - its term for the number of daily users who can view ads.
+The social media company said expenses would rise 25% or more in 2021 but projected that total revenue would grow faster than costs.
+In the fourth quarter, Twitter said it had 192 million average monetizable daily active users (mDAU) - its term for the number of daily users who can view ads, up 26% from a year earlier.
 Analysts were expecting 196.5 million, according to IBES data from Refinitiv.
+Twitter said that user growth rates may decrease to "low double digits" beginning in the second quarter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)